RIGHT NOW! Maryland could become the 1st state to issue the convention call

 We feel this is more fruitful than trying to get Congress to propose such an amendment in the traditio

 nal manner.
 A dozen or more states have already passed this type of resolution which merely say that Congress should propose an amendment, without calling for a convention.
 Congress is free to ignore that type of resolution and that is exactly what it has done: ignored them.
 It is hard to imagine that an institutionally corrupt Congress could ever propose an amendment for fundamental reform of political corruption itself.
 All federal legislators won their seats by raising extraordinary sums from special interests in a corrupt system.
 Sadly, we have already lost our democracy on the federal level.
 But state legislatures are still responsive to the democratic process.
 At this point, only states can get us this kind of amendment, by calling for a convention, which then must be convened, bypassing Congress.
 The convention is key.

-The first state resolution calling for an Article V Convention was introduced less than two years ago, in 2011 in California.
-Now, a dozen states have pending legislation, and approximately twenty others are in the process of developing this type of resolution: calling for a convention to propose amendments.
+The first state resolution calling for an Article V Convention was introduced less than two years ago, in 2011 in Texas.
+Now, a dozen state legislatures have pending resolutions, and almost all 50 states have active movements, calling for a convention to propose amendments.
 The people, through their state legislatures, have the power to amend the constitution by calling for a convention, thus bypassing Congress.

 (An amendment to the U. S. constitution is needed since any legislative means of limiting corporate election spending is now considered to be unconstitutional).

 There are only two ways to propose a constitutional amendment.
 One is an amendment proposed by Congress.
 But Congress is funded by special interests, is universally recognized as institutionally corrupt, has a 7% approval rating, and was not able to pass something as basic as the Disclose Act, which essentially says "Please just tell us who's bribing you."